llccd/TermWrap/README.md

 First, ensure [Microsoft Visual C++ 2015-2022 Redistributable (x64)](https://learn.microsoft.com/en-us/cpp/windows/latest-supported-vc-redist) is installed

-Copy 3 dlls to "%ProgramFiles%\RDP Wrapper\" and merge "Install.reg", then reboot system
+Copy the dlls for your architecture to "%ProgramFiles%\RDP Wrapper\" and merge "Install_termwrap_umwrap.reg" or "Install_termwrap_only.reg", then reboot system

+UmWrap is only needed on server and home editions, Professional/Enterprise editions already has the features enabled.
+Currently UmWrap only supports x64 system

 ### Uninstall